aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 ## Perform pool owner operations

-### Owner operations with CLI

 :::tip Testnet vs Mainnet
-The below CLI command examples use mainnet.
+The below Aptos CLI command examples use mainnet.
 Change the `--network` value for testnet and devnet.
 View the values in [Aptos Blockchain Deployments](../../deployments.md) to see how profiles can be configured based on the network.
 :::

 ### Transfer coin between accounts